“A letter to our younger selves”: Aquilo’s ‘A Quiet Invitation to a Hard Conversation’ Is a Breathtaking Triumph

 You staged a ‘comeback’ earlier this year with “Painkiller” and “Keep Moving,” which I thought were a great best foot forward.
 Why did you choose those two songs as the foundational building blocks for this record?

 Ben Fletcher: Good question!
 “Painkiller” we wrote years ago, we actually wrote “Painkiller” probably just after we’d written the second album.
 And we wrote that with Holly Humberstone.
 And we actually wrote that for Holly’s album.
 And it’s funny, she loved the song and we loved the song and we always thought she was gonna use it, and we’d always come back to it.
-And we worked with lots of other artists, but this particular song “Painkiller,” we were like, we really liked it.
-And it kind of, yeah, it felt like it had a real gravity to it.
+We’ve worked with lots of other artists, but this particular song, “Painkiller,” we really liked it.
+It felt like it had a real gravity to it.
 And we kept asking if she was going to use it, and eventually we got to a point where we were like, it’s chill if you don’t use it, but if you don’t use it, we’re gonna use it.

 And we wrote “Keep Moving” with John Green.
 Both of them were done very, very close to each other, if I remember correctly.
 They were done very close to each other, and they just sat and existed together for quite a while.
 So we always kind of saw them together.